sousaalex/bluma-cli/CONTRIBUTING.md

 # Contributing to BluMa CLI

 First, thank you for wanting to improve BluMa CLI!
-Here are some guidelines to speed up your workflow and keep the project healthy.
+Your contributions are critical to keeping the project growing and improving.
+This guide outlines the standards and process to follow so we maintain quality, consistency, and a productive workflow.

 ## Table of Contents
 - [How to contribute](#how-to-contribute)